-Sportfishing boats are ready for the biggest fishing adventures an owner throws their way.
-Capable of traveling to deep ocean waters, these offshore “battlewagons” are equipped with towers (making it easier to spot fish), outriggers (long poles that extend fishing line away from the boat), cavernous fish lockers, aerated livewells (for live bait or live catches) and freezers (for frozen bait or ice), fighting chairs in the main deck area, or “cockpit”, and an abundance of rodholders.
+Sportfishing boats are ready for the biggest fishing adventures an owner can throw their way.
+Capable of traveling into deep ocean waters, these offshore “battlewagons” are equipped with towers (making it easier to spot fish), outriggers (long poles that extend fishing lines away from the boat), cavernous fish lockers, aerated livewells (for live bait or live catches) and freezers (for frozen bait or ice), fighting chairs in the main deck area, and an abundance of rod holders.
 The goal?
 To pursue, catch and boat big-game fish like tuna, sailfish and marlin.
-Below, sportfishing boats have the goods to make it a multi-day excursion, including berths (beds), galleys (kitchens), heads (bathrooms), and air conditioning.
+Below deck, sportfishing boats have the amenities to make it a multi-day excursion, including berths (beds), galleys (kitchens), heads (bathrooms), and air conditioning.

-Inboard engines position the engine within an aft compartment or engine room, and only immerse a portion of the driveshaft (the rod connecting the engine to the propeller) and propeller in the water below the hull, often advantageous in saltwater environments.
+Inboard engines position the engine within an aft compartment or engine room and only immerse a portion of the drive shaft (the rod connecting the engine to the propeller) and propeller in the water below the hull.
+This is often advantageous in salt water environments.
 Steering is accomplished via a movable rudder, located aft of the propeller blades.